striezel/botvinnik/doc/commands.md

   version 0.0.6) any user can initiate the bot shutdown.
 That may change with a future version.
 * `!version` - _(sinve version 0.0.5)_ shows version information for the bot

+### Wikipedia commands

+* `!wiki` - _(since version 0.0.7)_ same as `!wikien`
+* `!wikide` - _(since version 0.0.7)_ gets extract from an article on the German Wikipedia, e. g. `!wikide Albert Einstein` will show an extract from the article about the scientist Albert Einstein
+* `!wikien` - _(since version 0.0.7)_ gets extract from an article on the
+  English Wikipedia, e. g. `!wikien Albert Einstein` will show an extract from the article about the scientist Albert Einstein
+* `!wikies` - _(since version 0.0.7)_ gets extract from an article on the
+  Spanish Wikipedia, e. g. `!wikien Albert Einstein` will show an extract from the article about the scientist Albert Einstein
+* `!wikifr` - _(since version 0.0.7)_ gets extract from an article on the French Wikipedia, e. g. `!wikifr Albert Einstein` will show an extract from the article about the scientist Albert Einstein
+* `!wikiit` - _(since version 0.0.7)_ gets extract from an article on the
+  Italian Wikipedia, e. g. `!wikiit Albert Einstein` will show an extract from the article about the scientist Albert Einstein
+* `!wikiru` - _(since version 0.0.7)_ gets extract from an article on the
+  Russian Wikipedia, e. g. `!wikiru Albert Einstein` will show an extract from the article about the scientist Albert Einstein